 The blazing sun and summer calendar don’t change the fact that the holiday self-publishing crunch has already begun.
-This book publishing timeline will help you manage the calendar and score holiday book sales.
+This updated 2021 book-publishing timeline will help you manage the calendar and score holiday book sales.

 “It’s Christmas in July!”